Health Sciences

 HS 066 Home Health Aide Units: 2

 This course expands on the content taught in the nursing assistant course to provide preparation for care of residents in home care settings.
-Content emphasizes personal care, basic communications, safety, meal planning, and maintaining a healthful environment.
+The content emphasizes personal care, basic communications, safety, meal planning, and maintaining a healthful environment.
+With a blend of theoretical knowledge and hands-on experiences, students will be well-equipped to provide high-quality care in home health settings, and ready to meet the demands of the contemporary health care landscape.

 Lecture Hours: 27 Lab Hours: 27 Repeatable: No